What We’re Building Now

 For a long time, I thought change meant changing circumstances.

-And while environments do matter, I learned that without enough room inside you, the same patterns can follow — even into a new situation.
+And while environments do matter, I learned that without enough space within ourselves, the same ways of dealing with things can still repeat — even in a new situation.

-It was steadiness — enough space inside us to pause, notice, and respond differently as life unfolded.
+It was steadiness — enough space to pause, notice, and respond differently as life unfolded.

 A space to reflect.

-Because different people, families, and children meet the same environments in very different ways.
+Because different people, families, and children can be in the same environment — and still be affected by it in very different ways.

-and that adjustment can happen without urgency, explanation, or force.
+and that doesn’t have to come with more urgency, explanation, or force.

 None of this is designed to override your life.